AdrianoLR/aspnet_react/README.md

-A Aspnet project with React + MediatR and Supabase
+An AspNet project with React + MediatR and Supabase